A gorgeous self catering holiday home in Lyme Regis

 Step back in time…

-Immerse yourself in the history and geology of the region at the Lyme Regis Museum.
-The museum offers captivating displays of fossils, including the famous ammonites, that tell the story of the area’s prehistoric past.
-Unearth the secrets of Mary Anning, the world’s most famous fossil collector, and explore the remarkable discoveries that put Lyme Regis on the world map.
-The museum offers a fascinating journey through time, showcasing the diverse and ancient life forms that once inhabited the region.
+Discover the history and geology of the region at the Lyme Regis Museum.
+You’ll find displays of fossils, including the famous ammonites, that tell the story of the area’s prehistoric past.
+Follow the story of Mary Anning, the world’s most famous fossil collector, and explore the remarkable discoveries that put Lyme Regis on the world map.
+The museum offers a fascinating journey through time and showecases the diverse and ancient life forms that once inhabited the region.
+Not to be missed – although it can get quite busy as it’s one of the best things to do near Lyme Regis in the rain!

-Whatever the weather is doing, you’ll find yourself gravitating to the beaches in Lyme to take in the view, perhaps feel the sand between your toes or a coffee watching the panoramic view as it changes minute-by-minute.
+Whatever the weather is doing, you’ll find yourself gravitating to the beaches in Lyme.
+Take in the view, perhaps feel the sand between your toes or grab a deckchair and a coffee to watch the panoramic view as it changes minute-by-minute.
 The shape of the bay means the water is nearly always calm and clear making it hard to resist a dip at any time of year, or you could try your hand at fossil hunting along the shore at Monmouth Beach.
 Lyme Regis beach is a fantastic spot to unwind and enjoy the beauty of the Jurassic Coast.
+If you’re looking for unusual things to do in Lyme Regis on a rainy day, then book into the Shoreline Sauna, just at the side of the sandy beach.

 The Cobb